"We've been going in the wrong direction for three years"

 Robin Sudermann has made a pivot with his start-up talentsconnect.
-How that went and why he decided against a new start, he tells in an interview.
+In this interview, he explains how it went and why he decided against a fresh start.

-Robin Sudermann could have given up about five years ago.
-Instead, he decided to refocus the entire company and is reaping the benefits today.
-At first, the start-up was a job platform, as there are probably many.
-Today, they offer the service as software-as-a-service, meaning companies can build the technology into their existing infrastructure.
-Looking back, he says there were four things that went wrong: lack of experience, too little guidance, personal failure, and initial lack of plan.
-The big challenge came after that: starting over.
+Robin Sudermann could have given up around five years ago.
+Instead, he decided to realign the entire company and is benefiting from this today.
+At first, the start-up was a job platform, as there probably are many.
+Today, they offer this service as Software-as-a-Service, meaning companies can integrate the technology into their existing infrastructure.
+Looking back, he says there were four things that went wrong: a lack of experience, too little guidance, personal failure and an initial lack of planning.
+The big challenge came afterwards: the new start.
 Here he tells us what he took away from it.

-Mr. Sudermann, you have made a pivot.
+Mr. Sudermann, you made a pivot.
 What went wrong and what did you learn from it?

-When you are a co-founder and CEO at the same time, the main reason for a pivot usually lies with yourself.
-At the time, I lacked the necessary experience and also a bit of expertise.
-Since talentsconnect was my first startup, I simply couldn't bring that with me yet.
-In addition, there was a lack of guidance and too little critical scrutiny by our investors at the time.
-When I look back at our beginnings in 2013, the queries in the first financing rounds with business angels were rather superficial, a deeper analytical view, which for example a VC brings in, was missing.
+When you are a co-founder and CEO at the same time, the main reason for a pivot is usually your own fault.
+At the time, I lacked the necessary experience and also a certain amount of expertise.
+As talentsconnect was my first start-up, I simply didn't have that yet.
+In addition, there was a lack of guidance and too little critical scrutiny from our investors at the time.
+If I look back to our beginnings in 2013, the questions in the first financing rounds with business angels were rather superficial and there was a lack of a deeper analytical view that a VC, for example, brings to the table.

-In combination, we went in the wrong direction for three years - that's how I see it today with a few years' distance.
-When you're in the situation yourself, you don't want to admit it because you're of course totally motivated to untie the knot and hope that there are only a few screws to turn.
+In combination, we then went in the wrong direction for three years - that's how I see it today with a few years' distance.
+When you're in that situation yourself, you don't want to admit it because you're naturally totally motivated to untie the knot and hope that only a few screws need to be turned.
 Looking back, the positive thing is that this phase was incredibly helpful in developing me personally and talentsconnect to where we are today: With the necessary experience, expertise and focus under our belts.
-I super enjoy passing on exactly this learning to young founders.
+I really enjoy passing on this learning to young founders.

 You also had to deal with personal failure.
 How did that go?

-A pivot is always a symbol that you - and in our case, of course, especially me as CEO - were not awake enough to many small mistakes and perhaps did not dare to take the uncomfortable path of a change of direction early on.
-Biting one's way through is often seen as a positive thing, and in some circumstances it is simply necessary - but in our case it was not the right choice.
-In my opinion, the question "When do I go through with it and when do I admit to myself that it can't go on like this?" is a very fine balancing act.
+A pivot is always a symbol that you - and in our case, of course, especially me as CEO - were not alert enough to many small mistakes and perhaps didn't dare to take the uncomfortable path of changing direction early on.
+Biting the bullet is often seen as a positive thing and is sometimes simply necessary - in our case, however, it was not the right choice.
+In my opinion, the question of "When do I push through and when do I admit to myself that I can't go on like this?" is a very fine line to walk.

-An open feedback culture and a constructive way of dealing with mistakes is essential when founding a company, for a pivot and in the context of a strong innovation orientation.
+An open feedback culture and a constructive approach to mistakes are essential when founding a company, for a pivot and in the context of a strong focus on innovation

 Robin Sudermann, CEO talentsconnect

-My take-aways: an open feedback culture and a constructive approach to mistakes is essential when starting up, for a pivot and in the context of a strong innovation orientation.
+My takeaways: An open feedback culture and a constructive approach to mistakes are essential when founding a company, for a pivot and in the context of a strong focus on innovation.
 I would even go so far as to say that a pivot is the "big version" of fail forward.
-So today, I try to identify failures as early as possible so that I can then correct them quickly.
-A failure is not a failure, it is essential especially in a start-up or innovation context and therefore the basis to develop something.
+Today, I therefore try to identify mistakes as early as possible so that I can correct them quickly.
+A mistake is not a failure, but essential, especially in a start-up or innovation context, and therefore the basis for developing something.

-You then decided to pivot.
-Why not just drop the ballast and start over?
+You have then decided to pivot.
+Why not just throw off the ballast and start again?

-"Why don't you just drive the whole thing to the wall and then restart with your learnings?
-Why do you do a pivot and take all the shareholders and employees with you?"
-I heard these questions more often in 2016.
+"Why don't you just drive the whole thing to the wall and then start again with your learnings?
+Why are you doing a pivot and taking all your shareholders and employees with you?"
+I heard these questions a lot in 2016.
 What was always important to me: taking responsibility.
-Because in fact, we held on to our business model for far too long until the pivot, even though it was clearly no longer working.
-And even though we had the best of intentions, it wasn't responsible in the end.
+Because, in fact, we held on to our business model for far too long until the pivot, even though it was clearly no longer working.
+And even if we had the best of intentions, it was ultimately not responsible.
 After all, it wasn't just about us founders, but also about investors' money and jobs.

-The pivot was definitely the more difficult path, but for me the only right one.
-It allowed the absolute majority of employees, investors and business angels to stay on board.
-The responsibility to build a functioning case has become even more conscious to me through the pivot - it drives me every day.
-With distance, I can say that the Pivot has essentially changed me for the better as a founder and entrepreneur; I now make decisions with the fullest sense of responsibility.
+The pivot was definitely the more difficult path, but for me it was the only right one.
+It allowed the vast majority of employees, investors and business angels to stay on board.
+The pivot has made me even more aware of the responsibility to build a functioning case - it drives me every day.
+Looking back, I can say that the pivot has essentially changed me for the better as a founder and entrepreneur; I now make decisions with a full sense of responsibility.

-You also mentioned planlessness as a challenge.
+You also mentioned a lack of planning as a challenge.
 What do you mean by that?

-That's actually another aspect that played its part in the pivot!
-Due to a lack of experience, we hired employees shortly after the founding without knowing exactly how we wanted to strategically develop the team as a whole - the development plan for the employees and also the organization was missing.
-On the one hand, this cost us a lot of learning money and, at the same time, we were too late in bringing the right key players on board, i.e. people with a lot of experience in central areas such as technology, product and sales.
-The situation was similar with the founders' circle and the C-level.
-Today, the entire process is strategically well thought out - we have become extremely focused here and invest specifically in expertise.
+That is actually another aspect that contributed to the pivot!
+Due to a lack of experience, we hired employees shortly after the company was founded without knowing exactly how we wanted to strategically develop the team as a whole - there was no development plan for the employees or the organization.
+On the one hand, this cost us a lot of learning and, at the same time, we brought the right key players on board too late, i.e. people with a lot of experience in central areas such as technology, product and sales.
+The situation was similar with the founders and at C-level.
+Today, the entire process is strategically well thought out - we have become extremely focused here and are making targeted investments in expertise.

-Then the new start: How does that work?
+Then the new start: how did that work?

 It was definitely not a "phoenix from the ashes" moment.
-A pivot is a new beginning, yes - but until the feeling of a new start really sets in, there is a lot of work to be done first.
+A pivot is a new beginning, yes - but there is a lot of work to be done before the feeling of a new start really sets in.
 A pivot must be followed by action.
-Cleaning up, rearranging, redoing.
-The whole process is not very glamorous, but it is an opportunity to draw the right conclusions and regain the trust of all those involved - the employees who have agreed to continue together and the investors who may even have to provide bridging finance to ensure that the plan for a new start actually works.
+Tidying up, rearranging, redoing.
+The whole process is not very glamorous, but it is an opportunity to draw the right conclusions and regain the trust of everyone involved - the employees who have agreed to continue on this path together and the investors who may even have to provide bridging finance to ensure that the plan for a fresh start works at all.

 Thank you very much for the interview.